New in Town poster

 The inciting incident occurs at 11 minutes when Lucy arrives in frozen, small-town New Ulm, Minnesota - a complete culture shock.
 The harsh winter, unfamiliar people, and stark contrast to Miami disrupts her confidence and expectations..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 23 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This indicates the protagonist's commitment to Lucy decides to fully commit to the assignment despite the difficulties.
+This illustrates the protagonist's commitment to Lucy decides to fully commit to the assignment despite the difficulties.
 She chooses to stay and fight rather than retreat to Miami, accepting she must engage with this community to succeed., moving from reaction to action.

 At 47 minutes, the Midpoint arrives at 49% of the runtime—precisely centered, creating perfect narrative symmetry.
-Of particular interest, this crucial beat False victory: Lucy successfully wins over the town and falls in love with Ted.
+Notably, this crucial beat False victory: Lucy successfully wins over the town and falls in love with Ted.
 Things seem perfect - she's found a way to balance her job and her new life.
 She believes she can have both worlds., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 72 minutes (74% through) represents the emotional nadir.
 Here, Lucy's relationship with Ted collapses when the truth comes out.
 She loses both the town's trust and Ted's love.
-Her dream of having both her career advancement and authentic connection dies., illustrates the protagonist at their lowest point.
+Her dream of having both her career advancement and authentic connection dies., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 77 minutes initiates the final act resolution at 79% of the runtime.
 Lucy has a realization: she can use her corporate skills to save the plant rather than close it.
 She synthesizes her business acumen with her newfound understanding of community value to find a creative solution., demonstrating the transformation achieved throughout the journey.